An easy chipotle mayo recipe that tastes great on nearly everything!

 Disclosure: This post may contain affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.

 I don’t mean to be dramatic when I say I put this creamy chipotle sauce recipe on EVERYTHING except my morning waffles.
-You could make a cardboard box taste good if you doused it in this stuff.
-Plus it’s stupid easy to make.
+You could make a cardboard box taste good if you doused it in this stuff and it’s stupid easy to make.
 Easy recipes make me so happy. 🙂

 That’s what we call a win win.